HRD Harmonization Project

 Phase 1: Agilent Technologies, Ambry Genetics, Arizona State University, AstraZeneca, Bristol Myers Squibb, Caris Life Sciences, EMD Serono, Inc. (Merck KGaA), Foundation Medicine, Inc., GlaxoSmithKline, Guardant Health, Inc., Janssen Pharmaceuticals, Merck & Co., Inc. (MSD), Myriad Genetics, the National Cancer Institute (NCI), Pfizer, Tempus Labs, Inc., Thermo Fisher Scientific, the U.S. Food and Drug Administration (FDA), University of Alabama at Birmingham, and the University of Heidelberg

-Phase 2: ACT Genomics, AmoyDx, AstraZeneca, Bayer, Bionano Genomics, Inc., BostonGene Corporation, Bristol Myers Squibb, Burning Rock, Diagnostic Laboratory Services, Inc., DNAnexus, EMD Serono, Inc., European Organisation for Research and Treatment of Cancer (EORTC), Foundation Medicine, Inc., Genentech, Inc., Guardant Health, Inc., Illumina, Inc., Invitae Corp., Laboratory Corporation of America (Labcorp), MD Anderson Cancer Center, Merck & Co., Inc. (MSD), Molecular Characterization Laboratory (MoCha) at Frederick National Laboratory, the National Cancer Institute (NCI), NeoGenomics Neogenomics Laboratories, Inc., PathAI, Pfizer, Pillar Biosciences, SOPHiA Genetics, Tempus, Thermo Fisher Scientific, the U.S. Food and Drug Administration (FDA), University of Alabama at Birmingham, and the University of Heidelberg
+Phase 2: ACT Genomics, AmoyDx, AstraZeneca, Bayer, Bionano Genomics, Inc., BostonGene Corporation, Bristol Myers Squibb, Burning Rock, Diagnostic Laboratory Services, Inc., DNAnexus, EMD Serono, Inc., European Organisation for Research and Treatment of Cancer (EORTC), Foundation Medicine, Inc., Genentech, Inc., Guardant Health, Inc., Illumina, Inc., Invitae Corp., Laboratory Corporation of America (Labcorp), MD Anderson Cancer Center, Merck & Co., Inc. (MSD), Molecular Characterization Laboratory (MoCha) at Frederick National Laboratory, the National Cancer Institute (NCI), Neogenomics Laboratories, Inc., PathAI, Pfizer, Pillar Biosciences, SOPHiA Genetics, Tempus AI Inc., Thermo Fisher Scientific, the U.S. Food and Drug Administration (FDA), University of Alabama at Birmingham, and the University of Heidelberg